California Apartment Accident Lawyers

 • Broken Bones — Falls from heights, like staircases and balconies, can result in fractures.

-• Head Trauma – Collisions, falls, and accidents involving falling objects may damage the head.
+• Head Trauma — Collisions, falls, and accidents involving falling objects may cause head injuries.
 These injuries can range from mild concussions to traumatic brain injury (TBI).

-• Back Injuries – Accidents involving slips and falls may affect the muscles and ligaments in the back.
-They may also cause herniated discs or more severe spinal cord injuries that can lead to paralysis and long-term disability.
+• Back Injuries — Accidents involving slips and falls may cause back injuries like herniated discs or more severe spinal cord injuries that can lead to paralysis and long-term disability.

 • Soft Tissue Damage — Sudden movements like twisting can lead to sprains and strains.
 Accidents may also cause bruises, muscle tears, and contusions.